 During the event I met tons of interesting people of which one was Bayu, founder and CEO of the Friends of the National Parks Foundation of Bali.
 He told me all about the bird sanctuary on a little island just off Bali, Nusa Penida and asked me if I would be interested to visit.
 You see, there’s the advantage of not planning your entire trips upfront.
 Leave space for spontaneity.
 Of course I was going to accept this special invitation.
 An island, off the beaten track, right up my sleeve.
 And it was a very special occasion because there would be a ceremony held where Bali Starlings were released into the wild.
 The first successful release of the breeding program at the sanctuary.

-Staying in a small guesthouse on the west coast
+Staying in a small guesthouse on the east coast

 After the event, I booked myself for a week in a small guesthouse which is owned by my friends’ dad who has moved to Bali from The Netherlands, Villa Arjuna.
 I enjoy small, authentic places where I can feel at home.
 I enjoyed staying in the spacious room with a sea view terrace, the lovely meals prepared freshly and the massages offered by the priest.
 The guesthouse is located on the eastern side of the island, Seraya.
 There are many dive resorts as well but on this trip I decided not to go scuba diving as I really wanted to enjoy many things that Bali has to offer.